Cognigy/Documentation/docs/en/docs/ai/tools/auto-localization.md

 The Node will be translated automatically.
-In the Node editor, make sure to review the translated fields, paying attention to [Cognigy.Script](../tools/cognigy-script.md), which should remain untranslated.
+In the Node editor, make sure to review the translated fields, paying attention to [Tokens](../resources/manage/tokens.md) and [Cognigy.Script](../tools/cognigy-script.md), which should remain untranslated.

 ### Machine Translation for Intent Localization